-Independent Living Skills are adaptive daily living skills and techniques used by vision impaired people to remain independent in their homes and access community activities and resources.
+Adaptive daily living skills and techniques are used by vision impaired people to remain independent in their homes and access community activities and resources.

-A BALANCE ILS instructor provides instruction in home and personal management, selection and use of assistive technology, activities of daily living and leisure, indoor orientation skills and communication techniques to develop self advocacy skills.
+A BALANCE Independent Living Skills specialist or Occupational Therapist provides instruction in home and personal management, selection and use of assistive technology, activities of daily living and leisure, indoor orientation skills and communication techniques to develop self advocacy skills.

 Some of the skills and techniques that may be taught to develop and maintain independence